-Legal costs can be provided up to an amount of £2500.00(exclusive of VAT).
-For applications being made in relation to children who are currently looked after, agreement for legal funding is given by the Head of Service for LAC & Permanency.
+Legal costs can be provided up to an amount of £2500 (exclusive of VAT).
+For applications being made in relation to children who are currently looked after, agreement for legal funding is given by the Service Manager for LAC and Permanency who manages the Kinship Care Team, in consultation with Brent Legal Service in specific relation to services rendered.

-For those (potential) carers who are being assessed within care proceedings, and the recommended outcome is that the child/ren will be placed permanently with these carers, Brent is able to fund a one off legal consultation prior to the conclusion of the proceedings.
-This funding should not exceed £250.00(exclusive of VAT) for one consultation.
+For those (potential) carers who are being assessed within care proceedings where the recommended outcome is that the child/ren will be placed permanently with these carers, Brent is able to fund a one-off legal consultation prior to the conclusion of the proceedings.
+This funding should not exceed £250.00 (exclusive of VAT) for one consultation.
 It is recommended that these (potential) carers have their one off consultation once a draft support plan is made available to them.